There are several methods of how to switch your printer on and off with your Raspberry Pi. I picked out 3 of them.

 /home/pi/raspberry-remote/send 10101 2 1

-If you use OctoPrint you are able to run your command directly from the OctoPrint webinterface.
-Therefore you can edit a file manualy or you can use the OctoPrint plugin System Command Editor.
+If using OctoPrint you can run your command directly from the OctoPrint web interface.
+Therefore you can edit OctoPrints configuration file manually or you can use the OctoPrint plugin System Command Editor.

-For some german informations about how to use a 433Mhz transmitter with your RPi and how to run the command directly from the OctoPrint webinterface, you can have a look at this website: https://blog.seidel-philipp.de/anleitung-3d-drucker-mit-octoprint-einschalten-und-ausschalten/
+For some german information about how to use a 433Mhz transmitter with your RPi and how to run the command directly from the OctoPrint web interface, you can have a look at this website https://blog.seidel-philipp.de/anleitung-3d-drucker-mit-octoprint-einschalten-und-ausschalten/ or scroll down a bit and have a look at "Switching over OctoPrints web-interface".

 Alternative controlling of the GPIO pins with GpioControl